kanchangarg0724/AppiumAutomation/README.md

 # AppiumAutomation
-This project will download app from google play store and verify that application is launching successfully.
+This project will verify basic login functionality of the mobile app.
+Like Launch, Login etc.